tombigel/dotfiles/README.md

 * Make sure you are logged in to the App Store

 ## Install and Setup

+Everything here is based on my personal installations and preferences.
+You should go through the installation script and customization script and remove programs and customizations you don't need or use.
+Of course that you could and should add stuff you use and I didn't include in my files.

 ### Run installations
 This will first install "Homebrew", "brew-cask" (Homebrew for Graphic Apps) and "mas" (Command line for App Store).
 Then it will install stuff.